Geoscience Education, Training and Technology Transfer: Social media and outreach

-In 2022, COGE established a dedicated Social Media Committee to strengthen its online presence, promote global engagement, and increase visibility of its educational initiatives.
+In 2022, COGE established a Social Media Committee to strengthen its online presence, promote global engagement, and increase visibility of its projects and programmes.
 The committee manages COGE’s presence across major platforms including Instagram, Facebook, and X (previously known as Twitter), LinkedIn, and the official website.
 A study presented at the AGU Fall Meeting 2023 analyzed user interaction with COGE’s digital content and showed that the most engaging topics involve the GEFO Programme, the Chris King Medal, international collaborations, and educational publications.
 The study also highlighted the importance of multilingual and interactive content in reaching a global audience.

-By 2024, the committee had successfully amplified the commission's outreach, including webinars on geoscience education hosted in collaboration with the Public Outreach and Communication Subcommission, now available on COGE's YouTube channel.
+By 2024, the committee amplified the commission's outreach, including webinars on geoscience education hosted in collaboration with the Public Outreach and Communication Subcommission, now available on COGE's YouTube channel.
 The Social Media Team launched the Geoscience Educator of the Month campaign to recognize outstanding geoeducators worldwide, highlighting two geoscientist from Latin America.

-Through these initiatives, COGE promotes inclusive and innovative approaches to geoscience education, supporting educators worldwide and contribute to global discussions on curriculum development and geoscience literacy.